wittenbrock/wittenbrock-design-two/README.md

 - Images managed and optimized by [Cloudinary](https://cloudinary.com/)
 - Suggestions for further reading at the end of each blog post
-- Is a progressive web application, enabling the site to work offline
+- Progressive web application (PWA)
 - A contact form with client side validation (Formik & Yup)
 - SEO (sitemap, schema.org data, OpenGraph & Twitter tags)
 - A RSS subscription feed